Electrolytic Conservation Of Iron & Steel Artefacts

 IMPORTANT!

-Do not store artefacts in an alkaline solution if electrolysis treatment is planned; this seems to cause chemical changes to the 'black rust' which then no longer seems to be reduced by electrolysis, rendering it largely ineffective.
+Do not store artefacts in an alkaline solution if electrolytic treatment is planned; this seems to cause chemical changes to the 'black rust' which then no longer seems to be reduced by electrolysis, rendering it largely ineffective.
 I'm unsure why this is, and I'm conducting further tests to verify the observation and to find out why.

-Container
+Choosing A Container

-A suitable container
+A suitable plastic container

 The Power Supply

-Old, but perfect for the job
+An old power supply, but perfect for the job

-Suitable material for the anodes needs to be obtained, and 0.6mm or 1mm plain steel sheet as used for car repairs is an excellent choice as it can easily be cut and shaped and is inexpensive, but ensure it isn't galvanised.
 Metal sheet like this is often coated in a protective film of oil and this layer needs to be removed with a solvent before use, and obviously it must not be painted: anything which may inhibit the flow of electricity between the metal plates and the electrolyte has to be removed.
-I have found that even the thinnest layer of oil or grease (which you may not even be aware of) will insulate that part of the plate, so I recommend giving the surfaces a good sanding to ensure bare metal.
+Even the thinnest layer of oil or grease (which you may not even be aware of) will insulate that part of the plate, so I recommend giving the surfaces a good sanding to ensure bare metal.

-Anode plates fitted within the container
+Anode plates arranged in the container

 Suspending And Connecting The Artefact